 We will have considerable discretion in the application of the net proceeds of this Offering.
-We intend to use the net proceeds from this Offering to fund our business strategy, including without limitation, new and ongoing research and development expenses, offering expenses, working capital and other general corporate purposes, which may include funding for the hiring of additional personnel.
+We intend to use the net proceeds from this Offering to fund our business strategy, including without limitation, acquisitions, property and equipment improvements, offering expenses, working capital and other general corporate purposes, which may include funding for the hiring of additional personnel.
 As a result, investors will be relying upon management's judgment with only limited information about our specific intentions for the use of the balance of the net proceeds of this Offering.
 We may use the net proceeds for purposes that do not yield a significant return or any return at all for our stockholders.
 In addition, pending their use, we may invest the net proceeds from this Offering in a manner that does not produce income or that loses value.